Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 The keyword field is for everything else

 The 100-character keyword field is private.
 Users never see it.
+(Every App Store Connect field limit is listed in our character limit reference, which also counts a draft for you.)
 That makes it the slot for terms that have search volume but don't make for good public copy.

 A few rules: